apache/ozone-site/CONTRIBUTING.md

   - This should make no modifications to *package.json* or *pnpm-lock.yaml* if all explicit versions in *pnpm-lock.yaml* comply with the version specifiers in *package.json*.

-    - This should always be the case, because the CI build of the website uses `pnpm install --frozen-lockfile` to fail the build if the two files do not match.
+    - This should always be true for committed code, because the CI build of the website uses `pnpm install --frozen-lockfile` to fail the build if the two files do not match.

 - **To update all packages to their latest versions allowed by package.json**: `pnpm update`

-    - This will update *package.json* to match the exact versions installed for reference.
+    - This will update *package.json* to match the exact versions that were installed, but this is for reference only.
+Exact version information still comes from *pnpm-lock.yaml*
       - The version specifiers like `^` and `~` will not be modified, and the new version will be the latest that still complies with the existing version specifiers.

     - This will update *pnpm-lock.yaml* to reflect the exact versions of all top level and transitive dependencies installed.